 Within the middle school sample, more than one in two students (n=3,534) reported that they perform various family caregiving activities.
 Of these, 2,267 students, of whom 1,323 were boys (58.4%), responded that their participation in assisting the person needing special medical care, adversely affected their academic performance.
 Children reported that they missed school and/or after school activities, did not complete their homework assignments, and/or were interrupted in their thinking/studying.

 Siskowski, Constance T., "Middle School Student Responses to Family Health Questions: The Effects of Family Caregiving on the Education of Middle School Students with Family Health Issues" (2004).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 191.